sasjakoning/human-centered-design-2223/README.md

 <p>Currently his preference lies with using visual emoji's but in the past he has used a lot of text based emoji's.
 </p>

-**Chat preferences**
 <br>
-While chatting he's able to type relatively fast.
-He generally uses his stylus which means he only uses one hand to type.
-He sometimes uses emoji's while chatting but these are only a select few like a winky face of hearts.
-He feels that there are too many emoji's to choose from which confuses him when trying to find the right emoji to convey his emotions.
-He wishes to use a better way of conveying his emotions and body language.
-He also wants to be careful using certain emoji's because the way they can be interpreted can be very different from person to person.

 <h3>Home situation</h3>